-World Cup 2018 Scores: Monday's Results and Tuesday's Round of 16 Schedule
+World Cup 2018 Scores: Monday's Results and Tuesday's Round-of-16 Schedule

-World Cup 2018 Scores: Monday's Results and Tuesday's Round of 16 ScheduleJuly 2, 2018
+World Cup 2018 Scores: Monday's Results and Tuesday's Round-of-16 ScheduleJuly 2, 2018

 Neymar and Roberto Firmino scored to send Brazil into the quarter-final stage of the 2018 FIFA World Cup after a 2-0 win over Mexico in Samara on Monday.

-The result leaves the Selecao awaiting either Belgium or Japan, who play their Round of 16 match at the Rostov Arena later today.
+The result leaves the Selecao awaiting either Belgium or Japan, who play their round-of-16 match at the Rostov Arena later on Monday.

 Once the result is in, attention will turn to Tuesday's ties, with England's meeting with Colombia in Moscow set to cap the last 16, after Sweden face Switzerland in St. Petersburg earlier in the day.